melaniezheng/citibike_rebalancing/README.md

-### A Machine Learning project to predict rebalancing needs for each citibike docks.
+### A Machine Learning project to predict rebalancing needs for citibike docks.